ktakashi/pegasus-library/README.md

 versions.
 So if you want to install 2 different versions, then users need to choose either overwrite the one installed or quit installing.

+### `(sagittarius-version :minimum _version_ :maximum _version_)`: optional
+_verion_ must be a string and the same format as `(sagittarius-version)` returns. e.g.) 0.6.7

+Checks if the target Sagittarius version is in between _versions_.
+This is useful to detect if the target package is provided by the certain version of Sagittarius or not.

+`:minimum` and `:maximum` can be omit.
+If it's not presented, then it means no limit.

 ### `(homepage :url _url_)`: optional
 _url_ must be a string.
 Web URL of the project page.